 Never would he forget that day, when she had tried to persuade him to change the course of his life: to give up being a tour guide, repudiate his obsession with the drama of the long-gone Era 50, and perform an ideological about-turn by making a visit to the Torh, the Crystal Grove, spending some peaceful days in that spiritual retreat in consultation with the Sjaggalom, the Spurner of Waves, who could show him how to live free of the currents of destiny.

 It was an option for which he had long felt a lurking attraction, precisely because it was so radically different from his current way of life.

-Possessing the allure of revolution, the beautiful vision ballooned in his mind and, viewing it afresh, now that he could opt for it of his own free will, now that he might seize it without being tricked into it, now that he could view it as his own idea and thus keep his dignity - he craved it.
+Possessing the allure of revolution, the beautiful vision ballooned in his mind.
+Thus viewing it afresh, now that he could opt for it of his own free will, now that he might seize it without being tricked into it, seize it as his own idea and thus maintain his dignity - he craved it.